rafacc87/LevelRange-Turtle/Readme.txt

  [*] Added MIT license and removed duplicate copyright notices from several files.
  [*] Removed myAddons support, an ancient addon manager.
 If anyone would like this added back in please create an issue at https://github.com/Spartelfant/LevelRange-Turtle/issues/
  [*] Removed /rui and /reloadui slash commands, they have nothing to do with this addon's features and they didn't work anyway: The slash commands were registered, but there was no handler function.
+ [*] Fixed a bug with the addon settings where it would incorrectly display the state of some features until the user toggled them.
  [*] Addon now saves settings per character instead of globally.

 2.0.5 - Update (Spartelfant)